stevenharderjr/stevenharderjr/README.md

-### Hi, welcome to my GitHub page
+#Hi,

-My name is Steven Harder and I am a software developer in Boise, Idaho
+My name is Steven Harder.
+I am a full stack software engineer living in Boise, Idaho.

 <!--
 **stevenharderjr/stevenharderjr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.